ArchipelagoMW/Archipelago/worlds/lufia2ac/docs/en_Lufia II Ancient Cave.md

 - Customize the party starting level as well as capsule monster level and form
 - Customize the initial and final floor numbers
 - Customize the boss that resides on the final floor
+- Customize the multiworld item pool.
+(By default, your pool is filled with random blue chest items, but you can place any cave item you want instead)
 - Customize start inventory, i.e., begin every run with certain items or spells of your choice
 - Randomize enemy movement patterns, enemy sprites, and which enemy types can appear at which floor numbers
 - Option to shuffle your party members and/or capsule monsters into the multiworld, meaning that someone will have to